 HOSA (Health Occupations Students of America) - Mrs. Rasch: Specifically designed for students who are interested in the healthcare field in order to develop confidence, leadership, teamwork and community service.
 Members will do fundraisers, participate in competitions and have opportunities for scholarships.

 Junior Civitan - Ms.Hughes: Junior Civitan enables those with mental and physical handicaps to serve the community through a variety of service projects.

-Readers Anonymous Book Club - Ms. Powell: Each month the club selects a book which members read individually, and then they gather to share dinner while discussing the book.
+Readers Anonymous Book Club - Mrs. Powell: Each month the club selects a book which members read individually, and then they gather to share dinner while discussing the book.

 Spirit Club - Mrs. Springer: Spirit Club includes the Senior High cheerleaders and other students who promote and raise "Dodger Spirit" throughout the school district.

-Teens Against Human Trafficking - Ms. Whitehead: Helps raise awareness about human trafficking and educates teens about the dangers of this important issue.
+Teens Against Human Trafficking - Mrs. Klocke: Helps raise awareness about human trafficking and educates teens about the dangers of this important issue.

-World Language Club - TBD: Food, fun and cultural activities are celebrated and shared through this club.
+World Language Club - Ms. Peterson: Food, fun and cultural activities are celebrated and shared through this club.